Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gcjbJ7uX2No.md

 ### Transcript

-> ricky wilmot uh plans to make saddle for the big flying thing you can get on it can you right yeah i'm pretty sure they put collision on cause a lot of people were trying yeah but i think you jump or something if you're jumping i'm not sure yeah i don't remember the state of that but you might be right actually
+> ricky wilmot, plans to make saddle for the big flying thing you can get on it can you right yeah i'm pretty sure they put collision on cause a lot of people were trying yeah but i think you jump or something if you're jumping i'm not sure yeah i don't remember the state of that but you might be right actually